Drones are becoming ever more popular and with it comes new opportunities. Want to make money with a drone? Now is certainly the time!

 If however, your goal is to simply make some pocket money, you may try out online services like DroneBase.
 With this, you pick “missions” in your local area, complete them, upload the work and if it gets accepted, you get paid.

 This is not to say you can’t make a lot of money with something like DroneBase, but you’ll be better off if you have your own business.
-Not only because will you earn more, you will OWN your clients and your business.
+Not only because will you earn more, but you will also OWN your clients and your business.

 I don’t know about you but the vast majority reading this are humans.
 As humans, we make mistakes.
 This is true even for skilled, professional pilots in the business.
-Playing around with drones as a hobby itself is no risk free joke, let alone flying for commercial use!
+Playing around with drones as a hobby itself is no risk-free joke, let alone flying for commercial use!

 The last thing you’d want is your drone to crash into a power line and then onto someone’s pet dog.
 Large lawyer fees and spending a fortune on paying fines is a risk that drone pilots will always be taking, just by merely flying.